ytorg/Yotter/SELF-HOSTING.md

 * `flask db upgrade`

+> If you get "No such command" error, run `source env/bin/activate` and try again.

 #### Step 3: Setting up Gunicorn and Supervisor
 When you run the server with flask run, you are using a web server that comes with Flask.
 This server is very useful during development, but it isn't a good choice to use for a production server because it wasn't built with performance and robustness in mind.
 Instead of the Flask development server, for this deployment I decided to use gunicorn, which is also a pure Python web server, but unlike Flask's, it is a robust production server that is used by a lot of people, while at the same time it is very easy to use. [ref](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xvii-deployment-on-linux)